-Seeking Alpha has always been a fairly good resource for information on the market, as well as tracking down your next stock idea, but with the recent addition of a paywall on most of their articles, is a membership worth it?
+Seeking Alpha has always been a fairly good resource for information on the market, as well as tracking down your next stock idea, but with the recent addition of a paywall on most of their articles, is a premium membership worth it?
 More importantly, is the “Quant Rating” feature that they seem to tout around their website an actually valuable tool?

 Well, that’s what we will be reviewing today.
 I’ll preface this review by saying that I have only signed up to Seeking Alpha Premium yesterday, so I won’t be able to give you a straight answer today, but I will be updating this review over time.

 I’m also going to mention that I will NOT have any affiliate links in this review, nor am I receiving any compensation from anyone for writing this review.
 The downside of this?
 I’m not going to make a dime from this piece of content, but the upside is that I can be brutally honest with you.